 "Because the 2020 election is still more than three years away, at this time not all expressions of support or opposition to President Trump constitute political activity for purposes of the Hatch Act," the office wrote.
 Closer to the election, it warned, the prohibitions will broaden.

 In April, the campaign made its first new commercial, a celebration of the president's first 100 days in office.
 But its first cut of the 30-second ad included a clip of National Security Adviser H.R.
 McMaster in uniform — a no-no under Defense Department rules prohibiting active duty military members from political advocacy while in uniform.

 Trump's predecessors also took heat for commingling presidential and political duties when they began running for re-election.

 In 2012, Reince Priebus, then head of the Republican National Committee, complained to the Government Accountability Office that President Barack Obama was "fraudulently" billing the government for political travel.
 Obama said he carefully followed the rules about when his campaign must reimburse the government.

 Priebus, now Trump's chief of staff, joined the president at a February campaign rally in Melbourne, Florida.
-So far, no reimbursements to the Secret Service, which operates Air Force One, have shown up in the Trump campaign's FEC reports.
+So far, no reimbursements to the Secret Service or the Defense Department, which operates Air Force One, have shown up in the Trump campaign's FEC reports.